findy-network/findy-network.github.io/content/en/docs/slides/building-findy-agency/_index.md

 ???

 - A public permissioned blockchain stores the shared data, such as the public keys of the credential issuers.
 Each network has a set of rules, how this data is maintained and updated.
-- In Finland, we have a joint public-private effort, the Findy cooperative, aiming to run the national Findy network and to maintain the verifibale data registry in the future.
+- In Finland, we have a joint public-private effort, the Findy cooperative, aiming to run the national Findy network and to maintain the verifiable data registry in the future.
-- Many countries has similar initiatives such as Germany, Spain and Canada.
-EU is also steering legislation to the direction of identity wallets.
+- Many countries have similar initiatives, such as Germany, Spain and, Canada.
+EU is also steering legislation in the direction of identity wallets.

 ---

 template: network

-# Like Internet... but Better
+# Trust Layer on top of Internet

 --